Syntax

 digit

-For letters, well, there are tens of thousands of these in Unicode, so we’ll just say that one is “built-in.”
+For letters, well, there are tens of thousands of these in Unicode, so we’ll just say the rule for letter is “built-in.”

 Lexical and Phrase Syntax

-Did you notice we used two kinds of nodes in our syntax diagrams?
-Ovals are for nodes that internally cannot have spaces in them (lexical nodes, or tokens); rectangles are used for constructs whose components can have spaces between them (phrase nodes, or phrases).
+Did you notice that we used two kinds of nodes in our syntax diagrams?
+We used ovals for constructs that internally cannot have spaces in them; we call these lexical nodes, or tokens.
+We used rectangles for constructs whose components can have spaces between them; we call these phrase nodes, or phrases.
 The special category called space defines what can separate tokens within phrases.

 space

-The above are the “spaces” that separate constructs in phrases.
-They are the space character, the tab character, the carriage return character, the linefeed character (the linefeed (U+000A) is pretty much universally accepted as the “newline”), and comments.
+In the little language Astro that we are designing, the separators are the space character, the tab character, the carriage return character, the linefeed character (the linefeed (U+000A) is pretty much universally accepted as the “newline”), and comments.
 Comments function as spaces, too!
 For comments, we chose to start with // and go to the end of the current line.

 We also followed an accepted convention to start the names of lexical nodes with lowercase letters and capitalize the names of phrase nodes.